kyechou/leagueoflegends/README.md

-If you use Nvidia graphics card and have trouble launching the League client or start the game (after champion selection), please exit the game (with `leagueoflegends kill` or `leagueoflegends kill-garena` if you are running the Garena version) and then try `leagueoflegends rm-dxvk-cache` before restarting it.
+If you use Nvidia graphics card and have trouble launching the League client or start the game (after champion selection), please exit the game (with `leagueoflegends kill`) and then try `leagueoflegends rm-dxvk-cache` before restarting it.
 This should only need to be done once to clean up the old cache, since DXVK caching is currently disabled.
 ([Reference](https://www.reddit.com/r/leagueoflinux/comments/skyg70/fixing_the_nvidia_495_black_screen_crash_problem/))

 If the issue still remains, you may want to purge and reinstall the Nvidia